 - Feel like you do not value their responses.

 On the other hand, when you both have time, you will find it easier to connect with each other.
-It is only when the customer trusts you, and you are listening to understand them that they’ll open up and give you vital information, without bias or prejudice.
+When you are listening to understand them, the customer begins to trust you, and opens up to give you vital information, without bias or prejudice.

 Five steps to get effective feedback:

 - Respect the customer for agreeing to answer your queries, and thank them for it.